Are You Eligible For Spousal Support?

 Tough, Knowledgeable Legal Guidance In Spousal Support Negotiations

-Attorney Randy Mora is an experienced family law attorney who finds solutions for his clients.
+Law Office of Randy Mora, PLLC is an experienced family law attorney who finds solutions for his clients.
 Spousal support can be a difficult matter to negotiate.
 Mr. Mora is focused on finding resolutions that work for his clients.

 Whether you are looking to maintain your standard of living after having sacrificed a career to take care of the house or children, or need to protect your finances for retirement, we can walk you through your rights and negotiate persuasively.